• Español

 The last type of supplemental essay prompt we want to highlight is about community.
 Like the others, this topic can be given a few different spins.
 In its most general form, the community essay looks like this:

-• Yale: Reflect on your membership in a community.
+- Yale: Reflect on your membership in a community.
 Why is your involvement important to you?
 How has it shaped you?
 You may define community however you like.
-(250 words)
+(400 words or fewer)

 When thinking about how to answer this question, it helps to start by simply making a list of communities you’re a part of.
 There are many ways to define “community,” and you may find you can give a deeper and more thoughtful response by not going for the most obvious choices.
 Your school or home communities might come immediately to mind, but remember that communities can also be forged around a common place, activity, shared experience, or interest.